dashkb/ttt/README.md

     $ ttt aiplay # have the computer make the next move

 Don't forget to utilize `git branch` and `git reset` to fully analyze the depth of your Tic Tac Toe possibilities.
+And of course your games are all nicely summarized in your commit log.